Best time to visit Italy

 Naples and the Amalfi Coast

 Naples is a Mediterranean city with a warm and fairly dry climate in summer, and milder temperatures and rainfall in winter.
 The average maximum temperature is around 29°C in the summer and can drop to around 12°C in the winter.
 In Naples and on the Amalfi Coast, the sunniest time, ideal for exploring the region, is between May and October.
-Be aware, however, that the region's mild climate makes for a very pleasant stay in winter too, with no extremes of temperature.
+Be aware, however, that the region's mild climate makes for a very pleasant stay in winter, too, with no temperature extremes.

 Rome and Abruzzo